tapika/swupd/docs/testing.md

 All folder names are determined by either test method name, or when test is common / reusable - it's located in `LogTesting.cs/PrepareTestContext function` and it's name is determined by `ChocoTestContext` enumeration.
 Common / reused test has also it's own separate log (See `using (new VerifyingLog`).

+When creating new tasks, they needs to be connected to same log factory as parent task - this can be done by backuping log factory in parent task:

+`var loginstance = LogService.Instance;`

+and restoring it's value in child task:

+`LogService.Instance = loginstance;`

+In main application `LogService.Instance` will be the same for all tasks.

 ### Unit test code amount

-Unit tests written with verifying logging concept are normally 2-6 times smaller.
+Verifying logging tests are normally 2-6 times smaller.

 For example - when we deal with installation - we are typically interested on whether install application created new folder - this kind of check can be done using

 `Directory.Exists(packageDir).Should().BeTrue();`.

-With logging - you don't care about whether folder was created or not - you can just list folders.
+With verifying test logging - you don't care about whether folder was created or not - you can just list folders.
 Of course listing everything will pollute log file a lot - that's why it makes sense to perform comparison and log only file system changes.

 ```
 var listBeforeUpdate = GetFileListing(rootDir);